SquadcastHub/sq-squadcast-migrator/README.md

 ## Features

-- Migrate data from various alerting systems to Squadcast
+- Migrate data from various alerting systems to Squadcast (users, teams, escalation policies, schedules etc.)
 - Generic `AlertingClient` interface for easy integration with new alerting systems
 - Dry-run mode to preview migration without making any changes
 - Command-line interface with clear options